eddieolivas/Burger-Builder/README.md

 ## Burger Builder

-The Burger Builder is a fun little demo project built with Create React App.
+The Burger Builder is a demo project built with Create React App and CSS animations.

+You can sign up or log in to purchase a burger and your order will be saved in Firebase.
+You can also edit and delete your orders.

 See it in action here: https://eddies-burger-builder.netlify.app/